MicrosoftDocs/Advertising/advertising/transaction-message/reference.md

 # Transaction Message reference

 > [!NOTE]
-> This beta release of Hotel Ads is available to select participants only.
-For information about participating in the beta release program, please contact your account manager.
+> This beta release of Hotel Price Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager or [enroll here](https://go.microsoft.com/fwlink/?linkid=2201950).

-If you create hotel ads in Bing, use transaction messages to provide Bing your itinerary data.
+If you create hotel price ads in Bing, use transaction messages to provide Bing your itinerary data.
 This section describes the elements of a transaction message defined by the [Transaction XSD](https://bhacstatic.blob.core.windows.net/schemas/transaction.xsd).

 For information about creating a transaction message, see [Creating a Transaction Message](../transaction-message/create-transaction-message.md).